 Brake Pad FAQs

-While every brake is different there are some general guidelines to follow when determining if you need to change your brake pads.
+While every brake is different, there are some general guidelines to follow when determining if you need to change your brake pads.
 Despite how often they are used to slow down your truck, most brake pads have a life expectancy of around 40,000 miles.
 You can sometimes get up to 60,000 or as low as 20,000, so you will have to be aware of when you install new brakes and how they are performing on the road.

 When your brakes are beginning to fade and get worn, there are a few key signs to look for that will help tell you if you need new brake pads.
-The first thing most people notice will be a sound of scraping when you brake as there is not much material left on the pad to stop you.
+The first thing most people notice will be the sound of scraping when you brake as there is not much material left on the pad to stop you.
 Additionally, you can just look at your brakes and see how much material is left on the pads.
 If there is less than a ¼ inch of material left, it is probably time for new pads.

 Changing your brakes at home requires lots of tools and time, but it can be done.
 In general, you will need a fairly serious car jack, wrenches, various sockets, ratchets, and a breaker bar.
 The brake pad you buy may contain information as to what tools are needed specifically for installation, but you can find more detailed information on their websites.